itemic/status-kas/README.md

 It does not support adding custom schedules.
 Its primary task is to change block names or times if necessary.
 However, as of 2/20/2017, there is no input validation.

 It also does not support adding of schedules.

+You need to enter a password to change anything (except resetting to defaults).
+This password is in the config file, at `schedule[pword]`

 If anything is messed up (i.e. if something is deleted), there is a Reset Schedule to Defaults button that updates `scheduledisplay.json` with the defaults file, `schedule.json`.